drivera123/LDRS500/unit-2.md

 3. Van Dierendonck, D., Stam, D., Boersma, P., de Windt, N., & Alkema, J. \(2014\). _**Same difference?
 Exploring the differential mechanisms linking servant leadership and transformational leadership to follower outcomes.**_ Leadership Quarterly, 25\(3\), 544-562

 ## Learning Activities

-Learning Activities are the ungraded things that students do to.
-They include:

 Read  the three listed journal articles above and also read Northouse chapters 2, 3, 4, 5 and complete the surveys for each chapter.
 Please find a copy of the survey assessments below in this section.